Key events of the 20th century: Blitzkrieg

-Assault on the Soviet Union
+Operation Barbarossa

 Hitler, taken aback by his defeat over the skies of Britain, now turned his gaze eastward to the Soviet Union.
 Despite having signed the non-aggression pact with Stalin, Hitler despised communism and wished to destroy it in the land of its birth.
 He originally planned to launch the attack in early spring of 1941 to avoid the disastrous Russian winter.
 However, a pro-allied coup in Yugoslavia and Mussolini's almost utter defeat in his invasion of Greece from occupied Albania prompted Hitler to launch a personal campaign of revenge in Yugoslavia and to occupy Greece at the same time.
 The Greeks would have a bitter revenge of sorts; the attack caused a delay of several crucial weeks of the invasion of the USSR, potentially hampering it.

-On June 22, 1941, Hitler attacked Stalin with the largest army the world had ever seen.
+On 22 June 1941, Hitler attacked Stalin with the largest army the world had ever seen.
 Over three million men and their weapons were put into service against the Soviet Union.
 Stalin had been warned about the attack, both by other countries and by his own intelligence network, but he had refused to believe it.
 Therefore, the Soviet army was largely unprepared and suffered massive setbacks in the early part of the war, despite Stalin's orders to counterattack the Germans.
 Throughout 1941, German forces, divided into 3 army groups (Army Group A, Army Group B, and Army Group C), occupied the territories of the present day Ukraine and Belarus, laid siege to Leningrad (present day Saint Petersburg), and advanced to within 15 miles of Moscow.
 At this critical moment, the Soviet people stalled the German Wehrmacht to a halt at the gates of Moscow.
 Stalin had planned to evacuate the city, and had already moved important government functions, but decided to stay and rally the city.
 Recently arrived troops from the east under the command of Marshal Georgy Zhukov counterattacked the Germans and drove them from Moscow.